 Anglo-American University offers a wide range of undergraduate programs across five different schools as well as in cooperation with international partners.
-You can enter AAU as a first-year student or if you have credits which are transferable, you can apply as a transferring student.
-The process of application is straight forward and a dedicated admission counselor is always available to assist you and answer any questions you might have.
+You can enter AAU as a first-year student or if you have credits that are transferable, you can apply as a transferring student.
+We have rolling admissions, therefore, you can submit your applications all year round.
+During the application process, you will always have a dedicated Admission Counselor available to assist you and answer any questions you might have.

 For detailed information regarding the admissions process, please see the AAU Admissions Policy.

 Decide which program suits you best

 The first step is to decide on the program you would like to study.
-Currently we offer 108 (sic!) undergraduate programs across six schools including the combined Global Degree Program we deliver in cooperation with Kent State University, USA.
+Currently we offer 40+ undergraduate programs and concentrations across five schools.
+For more details see the full program list.

 Prepare and collect required documents